Another Word For CLEAR

 unblemished

-Adjective : Free from evil or corruption.
+Adjective : (figurative) Free from corruption or evil.

 guiltless